dtcenter/METviewer/docs/Users_Guide/rocplot.rst

 #.
 Select the desired series variable to calculate statistics for in the
    “Series Variables” tab.
 Press the "+ Series Variable" button to reveal two pulldown menus.
 The first pulldown menu lists the categories available in the selected dataset.
-The second pulldown menu allows you to select the value of that category.
+The second pulldown menu allows the selection of the value of that category.

 #.
 It usually does not make sense to mix statistics for different groups.
    The desired group to calculate statistics over can be specified in the